Greenbrier River Trail Anthony

 Yes, Anthony Creek Greenbrier Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Anthony Creek Greenbrier Swimming Spots is a creek on Anthony Creek/Greenbrier River located in WV, near LEWISBURG.
+Anthony Creek Greenbrier Swimming Spots is a creek on Anthony Creek/Greenbrier River located in West Virginia, near Lewisburg.
 Find directions and tips for swimming at Flat Rock on the Greenbrier River near Lewisburg, WV.
 Unofficial spot with picnic and camping nearby.

-The best time to visit Anthony Creek Greenbrier Swimming Spots is Summer months from June to August are ideal for swimming, while autumn offers stunning foliage and quieter trails for hiking.
-Spring is perfect for wildflower blooms and fresh water flows..
-Water levels, clarity, and temperature vary with recent weather — always check conditions before going, especially after rain or snowmelt.
+The best time to visit Anthony Creek Greenbrier Swimming Spots is Summer months from June to August are ideal for swimming, while autumn offers striking foliage and quieter trails for hiking.
+Spring is perfect for wildflower blooms and fresh water flows.
+Water levels, clarity, and temperature vary with recent weather - always check conditions before going, especially after rain or snowmelt.

 At Blue Bend and Blue Meadows, very nice National Forest campgrounds.